-If you’re in the office right now, take a look around you.
-What do you see?
+If you’re working in the office what do you see?
 Humans with their eyes glued to their digital devices.
 Have a listen.
 What do you hear?
 Phones ringing endlessly, the sharp clacking noises of the keyboard, and the occasional stifling silence.

 Well, imagine if you could change this by having a furry companion that happily waggles its tail when it greets you at the door every morning.
 You will never have Monday blues knowing a bundle of joy is waiting for you at the office!